 Also let subcontractors and customers know what to expect during the remodel.
 Discuss where the work site ends and the family living space begins.
 Pointing out dangers to both parties is a good way to remind your employees and your customers of the hazards associated with remodeling a home.

 Falls are one of the most common construction insurance claims.
 Keep your employees and your customers safe by always using OSHA-compliant ramps or stairs and make sure entrances and exits are sturdy and safe to use during the renovation.
-Install temporary rails on any unprotected openings, including open-sided stairs, landings, large windows, and second story decks or lookouts.
-To help keep your customer or customers’ family away from dangers on the remodel jobsite use orange safety fencing, guardrails, and warning signs throughout the construction.
+Install temporary rails on any unprotected openings, including open-sided stairs, landings, large windows, and second story decks or lookouts, including a roofing remodel materials.
+To help keep your customer or customers’ family away from dangers on the remodel jobsite use orange safety fencing, guardrails, and warning signs throughout the construction, visit website to learn more about roofing.

 Taking the time and effort to prevent injuries during a remodel shows customers that you are looking out for their best interest.
 If an outside inspector drops by, your attention to safety can win you a professional recommendation from a trusted expert in your industry.